Fen skating: 1825–1849

 Tomblin beat Sharman in the final.

 A match took place on Wisbech Canal on 8 February 1841 for a prize of three sovereigns over a two-mile course.
 Bobbins beat Scrafield, Harwood beat Goodson, Gray beat Scott.
 Langham beat Key.
 Masson beat Lynn, Clare beat Etherington, Sutton beat Desborough, and Kimmons beat See.
 Harwood then beat Bobbins, Langham beat Gray, Clare beat Massour, and Sutton beat Kimmons.
 Harwood then beat Langhara and Clare having defeated Button, Harwood and Clare contended for the prize, which was won by Harwood.
 In the last heat, between Clare. of Wisbech, and Harwood, of Well, there was some good running, and Clare for the first mile was ahead the whole way, but Harwood was too tough in the wind for Clare, as he came in at the same speed with which he started, but for a mile course there is little doubt Clare being the fastest.
-The first mile was ran in three minutes, and the ice was far from being good, on account of the quantity of water on the course and the heavy snow storm at the time of racing.
+The first mile was run in three minutes, and the ice was far from being good, on account of the quantity of water on the course and the heavy snow storm at the time of racing.